 She is a cellist first and foremost.
 She sings and also plays piano (and other keyboard instruments), soprano and alto recorders, diatonic flute, clarinet, guitar, ukulele.
 As a cellist, Joëlle has played eight seasons with Divertimento Orchestra.
-She is presently playing with the Parkdale United Church Orchestra.
+This Fall, she started playing with the Parkdale United Church Orchestra.

 She has attended Ontario Music Educators Association conferences and has received one-on-one training in the Making Music Meaningful curriculum by its founder, Nicole Wassink.